-The Group started out in 1970's as a partnership business between Mr. Yu Soo Chye @ Yee Soo Chye and an independent third party.
-Together they founded the first "Restoran Oversea" in Jalan Imbi, Kuala Lumpur.
+The Group started out in 1970's as a partnership business between the founder, Mr. Yu Soo Chye @ Yee Soo Chye and an independent third party.
+Together they established the first "Restoran Oversea" in Jalan Imbi, Kuala Lumpur.
 To date the Group's operation of food service outlets entails a chain of five (5) Chinese restaurants, two (2) outlets in Klang Valley, two (2) outlets in Ipoh and one (1) in Genting Highlands offering home cooked Cantonese themed cuisines.
 In addition to the chain of Chinese restaurants, the Group has ventured into the operation of speciality restaurant offering Dim Sum.
 The Dim Sum outlet located at Sri Petaling was opened in 2005, with the intention to target Dim Sum connoisseur.

 Our business model, besides the operation of food service outlets, also includes the expansion into the manufacturing of confectioneries particularly moon cake since 1986.
-In 1995, a moon cake manufacturing facility in Sungai Buloh with built-up area of approximately 20,000 square feet was built.
+In 1995, a moon cake manufacturing facility in Sungai Buloh with builtup area of approximately 20,000 square feet was built.
 Subsequently in 2002, we moved to a new manufacturing facility in Shah Alam, Selangor with a total built-up area of 63,246 square feet.
-As part of the Group's strategy to expand its portfolio of in-house manufactured products, the Company also ventured into the production of egg rolls in 1999 and western cookies.
-Our manufacturing concern exports to various countries including the United States of America, Australia, New Zealand, Indonesia and Canada.
+As part of the Group's strategy to expand its portfolio of in-house manufacturing concern exports to various countries including the United States of America, Australia, New Zealand, Indonesia, United Kingdom and Canada.